Historical Films Historians Can't Stand To Watch

 Advertisement

 Unfortunately, it also makes the film probably one of the least historically accurate ever made.
-Where some historical movies are content to get a few details here and there wrong, according to The Guardian, U-571 is "so inaccurate that it was damned by the UK parliament as an affront to the real sailors."
+Where some historical movies are content to get a few details here and there wrong, "U-571" is so inaccurate that it was rebuked by the U.K. parliament.

-That's the number one problem: The film was inspired by Operation Primrose, in which a crew of British sailors boarded a German submarine and captured the code books that were needed to use the Enigma machines.
-As The Guardian notes, the Allies already had several working Enigmas.
-What they lacked were the code books.
-And all this was accomplished in 1941 — a year before the film's setting, which means the entire mission would have been meaningless.
-Add in the fact that U-571 was never captured but was actually sunk — in 1944.
+The film was inspired by Operation Primrose, in which a crew of British — not American — sailors boarded a German submarine and captured the code books that were needed to use the Enigma machines.
+The Allies already had several working Enigmas; what they lacked were the code books.
+All this was accomplished in 1941, a year before the film's setting, which means the entire mission would have been meaningless.
+And U-571 was never captured but was actually sunk — in 1944.

 Advertisement